silviaCerby/gitbook/docs/how-to_use_cerby/cerby_web_app/accounts/video-how-to-add-and-share-an-account-and-view-your-account-details.md

 ---
-description: This video shows how to add a new account to Cerby, share it with other workspace users, view your account details, and log in to your app
+description: "This video shows how to add a new account to Cerby, share it with other workspace users, view your account details, and log in to your app"
 intercom_id: 8325215
 ---